allen-legged-robot/mamba_fly/README.md

 cd vitfly
 ```

-In order to replicate Unity environments similar to those we use for training and testing, you will need to download `environments.tar` (1GB) from [Datashare](https://upenn.app.box.com/v/ViT-quad-datashare) and extract it to the right location (below).
+In order to replicate Unity environments similar to those we use for training and testing, you will need to download `environments.tar` (1GB) from [Datashare](https://upenn.app.box.com/v/ViT-quad-datashare) (pw: vitfly2025) and extract it to the right location (below).
 We provide the medium-level spheres scene and a trees scene.
 Other obstacle environments are provided by [ICRA 2022 DodgeDrone Competition](https://github.com/uzh-rpg/agile_flight).
 ```
 tar -xvf <path/to/environments.tar> -C flightmare/flightpy/configs/vision
 ```

 You will also need to download our Unity resources and binaries.
-Download `flightrender.tar` (450MB) from [Datashare](https://upenn.app.box.com/v/ViT-quad-datashare) and then:
+Download `flightrender.tar` (450MB) from [Datashare](https://upenn.app.box.com/v/ViT-quad-datashare) (pw: vitfly2025)  and then:
 ```
 tar -xvf <path/to/flightrender.tar> -C flightmare/flightrender
 ```